 We went from a community largely dependent on resource extractive jobs to a community whose economy was largely based on conservation and non-extractive activities.

-The Great Bear Rainforest agreements were a turning point for economic development in Klemtu notes Chief Councillor Neasloss.
+The Great Bear Rainforest agreements were a turning point for economic development in Klemtu notes Doug Neasloss.
 Under the agreements 50 per cent of Kitasoo/Xai’xais territory is now protected from logging, mining and other resource extraction, but can be used by members for food gathering and traditional uses, and for ecotourism.
 The remaining is managed according to ecosystem-based management principles and actions.

 “The new protected areas helped this community turn 180 degrees,” Neasloss says.
 “We went from a community largely dependent on resource extractive jobs to a community whose economy was largely based on conservation and non-extractive activities.”
 He credits much of the success to the development of ecotourism in the region and to the development of Spirit Bear Lodge.
 Funding raised as part of the agreements along with hard-earned profits from the Kitasoo Development Corporation have been strategically invested by Kitasoo/Xai’xais Nation to develop Spirit Bear Lodge into the success it is today.

 Community members pushed for Spirit Bear Lodge to be more than just a business and so it was.
 As the lodge grew it helped the Nation play a much bigger role in stewardship and management of their territory.
 The Lodge contributes to conservation in the area by helping to protect visual corridors, educating visitors, and working with researchers in the Fiordland and Spirit Bear Conservancies and elsewhere in the territory.